spewil/phd/thesis.md

 Then we run compile, a python script that invokes pypandoc, which adds a header and puts it all into a template which references pandoc.css

 TODO:
-	make the layout more small-screen friendly (rearrange the TOC) think about how to include footnotes in the sidebar?
+	- make the layout more small-screen friendly (rearrange the TOC)
+	- think about how to include footnotes in the sidebar? (tufte pandoc css)
+		- combine tufte template with fixed table of contents (maybe on the left?)
+	- how do we output to pdf?

  -->

 ## Where are you?

 This is an experiment in creating an open kind of thesis.
-I would like to work together using the nonprofit <a href="https://web.hypothes.is/" target="_blank">Hypothes.is</a> toolkit to annotate this living document, for which we'll track changes using [git](www.github.com/spewil/).
-In less than two years, this page will represent the culminated collective effort of a few people to better understand the organizing principles of human motor learning.

 To start adding comments to this page, just highlight some text, click `annotate` and start typing.
-Note that you will have to a <a href="https://web.hypothes.is/" target="_blank">Hypothes.is</a> account, but it only takes a second.
+Note that you will have to a <a href="https://web.hypothes.is/" target="_blank">Hypothes.is</a> account, but it only takes a moment (and it's a nonprofit organization).
+Add as many comments as you like!

-## What am I doing?
+# Introduction

 I'm working on my PhD at the Sainsbury Wellcome Centre for Neural Circuits and Behavior in London.
 I'm setting up a family of experiments that I hope will test hypotheses about the organizing principles of sensorimotor control and learning.
 I'm setting up a task where I record from participants' muscles in their arms and hands using `electromyography`.
 Subjects' arms and hands are fixed in a brace, but as they send signals from their brain down to their spinal cords and ultimately to their muscles, my electrodes will sense this change in electrical potential and relay this change to the computer, which will reflect these changes through visuals shown on a screen.
 The object of the game is for the participant to learn which muscle activations correspond to which changes in the visual scene.
 You can think about this as a video game you're playing directly with your muscles.

-## PhD Timeline

-- Year 1 (October 2018 - October 2019)
-  - coursework (October 2018 - March 2019)
-  - <a href="/phd/rotations/mouse_ball.html" target="_blank">mouse wheel task in Mrsic-Flogel Lab</a> (Jan 2019 - March 2019)
-  - <a href="/phd/rotations/ctrl-labs.html" target="_blank">ctrl-labs rotation in NYC</a> (April 2019 - June 2019)
-  - <a href="https://www.sainsburywellcome.org/web/groups/murray-lab" target="_blank">MurrayLab rotation</a> (July 2019 - August 2019)
-  - <a href="https://github.com/swcphd/greyboxes" target="_blank">Organize SWC PhD Bootcamp</a> (September 2019)

-- Year 2 (October 2019 - October 2020)
-	- list of thesis committee members
-	- project proposal with literature search
-	- data club presentation / 6-month review (May)
-	- SfN poster introducing setup, concept
-	- final draft of project proposal
-	- introduction and background chapters
-	- upgrade / 2nd year review (October)
-	- preliminary task data
-- Year 3 (October 2020 - October 2021)
-	- finer-grained experiments, supporting experiments
-	- theory chapter
-	- modeling chapter
-- Year 4 (October 2020 - October 2021)

-# Purpose

 > The processes by which biological control solutions spanning large and continuous state spaces are constructed remain relatively unexplored.
 Future investigations may need to embed rich dynamical interactions between object dynamics and task goals in novel and complex movements [@McNamee2019].